-All children receive quality first teaching where learning opportunities are differentiated to meet the needs of all children (Level 1 Support).
-Where this is not enough and children are not making good progress the class teacher or may create a focused intervention group for a particular area of need.
+All pupils receive quality first teaching where learning opportunities are differentiated to meet the needs of all (Level 1 Support).
+Where this is not enough and children are not making good progress the class teacher may begin a focused intervention for a particular area of need.

-- 2. These focused interventions (Level 2 support) are recorded on Intervention Plans by class teachers and teaching assistants involved with the target group.
-An SEND support plan is then created and implemented.
-The SENDCO will monitor the impact that these SEND support plans are having on the child's progress and attainment and teachers will review these half termly. - 3.
+- 2. These focused interventions (Level 2 support) are recorded on Intervention Plans (and termly on the CPOMS system) by class teachers and teaching assistants involved with the target group.
+The SENDCO will monitor the impact that these interventions are having on the child's progress and attainment and teachers will review these half termly. - 3.
 If a teacher still has a concern about a child and they are not making good progress with Level 2 SEND support they should speak to the parents at the FIRST OPPORTUNITY.
-If a child's class teacher, in consultation with parents, concludes that a child may need further support to help their progress, the teacher should seek the help of the SENDCO.
-The class teacher should fill in an 'SEND referral form' and give this to the SENDCO.
-The teacher and SENDCO will then consider the teacher's reasons for concern alongside any information about the child already available to the school. - 4.
-The triggers for seeking help from the SENDCO could be the teacher's or others' concern, underpinned by evidence, about a child who despite receiving differentiated learning opportunities: - makes little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness - shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas - presents persistent emotional or behavioural difficulties which are not ameliorated by the behaviour management techniques usually employed in the school - has sensory or physical problems, and continues to make little or no progress despite the provision of specialist equipment - has communication and/or interaction difficulties, and continues to make little or no progress despite the provision of a differentiated curriculum - 5.
-The SENDCO will then decide whether the child should be placed on the SEND Register (Level 3 SEND Support) and will arrange to meet parents with the class teacher to discuss the implications of this. - 6.
+If a child's class teacher, in consultation with parents, concludes that a child may need further support to help their progress, the teacher should add the child to the current triage list.
+The Headteacher, Deputy Headteacher, SENDCO and School Nurse hold a termly triage meeting to consider any children causing concern alongside any information about the child already available to the school. - 4.
+The triggers for seeking help from the SENDCO could be the teacher's or others' concern, underpinned by evidence about a child who, despite receiving differentiated learning opportunities: - makes little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness - shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas - presents persistent emotional or behavioural difficulties which are not ameliorated by the behaviour management techniques usually employed in the school - has sensory or physical problems, and continues to make little or no progress despite the provision of specialist equipment - has communication and/or interaction difficulties, and continues to make little or no progress despite the provision of a differentiated curriculum - 5.
+The triage team will then decide whether the child should be placed on the SEND Register, the Watch and Wait list or whether further strategies/ interventions should be undertaken.
+Where the child is placed on the SEND register, the class teacher, in collaboration with the SENDCO will draw up a SEND support plan which will be shared with parents and reviewed termly with the class teacher, parents and SENDCO. - 6.
 Using the information that has been gathered the SENDCO will decide whether a referral to an outside agency (enhanced Level 3 SEND support) may be needed (see Local Offer for a list of outside agencies).
 Parents will be involved in this and any evidence that they have from home used to support a referral. - 7.
-The SENDCO should take the lead in the further assessment of the child's particular strengths and weaknesses; planning future support for the child in discussion with colleagues, parents and outside agencies (SEND support plan) and monitoring and subsequently reviewing the action taken alongside teachers and parents. - 8.
+The SENDCO should take the lead in the further assessment of the child's particular strengths and weaknesses; planning future support for the child in discussion with colleagues, parents and outside agencies (SEND Support Plan), monitoring and subsequently reviewing the actions taken alongside teachers and parents. - 8.
 The child's class teacher should remain responsible for working with the child on a daily basis and for planning and delivering an individualised programme.
 Parents should always be consulted and kept informed of the action taken to help the child, and of the outcome of this action.